 Spark plugs are self-cleaning; heat cleans the tip, primarily while cruising at highway speeds.
 A cold spark plug helps with pre-ignition but can get dirty and foul out sooner, especially if the vehicle is driven short distances or frequently idled.

-Unfortunately, too hot of a tip can ignite the fuel charge at the wrong time, robbing the engine's power stroke of necessary energy, possibly resulting in damage.
+Unfortunately, a hot tip can cause preignition, robbing the engine's power stroke of necessary energy, possibly resulting in damage.

 Spark Plug Testing